Shuffleboard Table Dimensions & Room Requirements

 How much room is required behind the table to play shuffleboard?

-One of the most common questions we receive about shuffleboard tables is how much space is required for proper setup.
-Specifically, people often ask how much room is needed behind the table to stand comfortably and how close the table can be placed to a wall.
+One of the most common questions we receive about shuffleboard table dimensions is how much clearance is needed behind the table for comfortable play.
+Buyers often want to know how close a shuffleboard table can be placed to a wall and how much room is required at each end.

-Unlike pool tables, shuffleboard tables do not require a significant backward stroke or motion area.
-The playing surface is always 1 foot 4 inches shorter than the total length of the shuffleboard table.
-For instance, if you have a 14-foot shuffleboard table, the actual playing surface will be 12 feet 8 inches long.
-When pushing pucks, you do not extend beyond the edge of the playing surface; all motion occurs within the shuffleboard table's cabinet or cradle.
-Therefore, you do not need much space on either side of the table.
+Unlike pool tables, shuffleboard tables do not require a large backward stroke area.
+The playing surface is always 1 foot 4 inches shorter than the total cabinet length.
+For example, a 14-foot shuffleboard table has a 12-foot 8-inch playing surface.
+When pushing pucks, all motion occurs within the cabinet or cradle — you do not extend beyond the end of the playfield.

-If your shuffleboard table includes an electronic score unit, you will need to position it slightly farther from the wall to accommodate the score unit's mounting pole.
+If your shuffleboard table includes an electronic scoring unit, you may need to position the cabinet slightly farther from the wall to accommodate the score unit’s mounting pole.

 Shuffleboard Table Room Requirement